 It's worth noting that along the very bottom of the main display is a status bar that will occasionally show information like an automatic backup in progress, position of the cursor, laser connecting, and so on.

-For a full list of the windows in LightBurn, see the LightBurn Windows topic in the help.
+For a full list of the windows and dockables in LightBurn, see the section on the user interface.

 Almost all desktop software uses menus in some form.
 The menu bar at the top of the main window gives you access to almost every feature available in LightBurn.